 “Sandy was the great peacemaker of the group when we were doing Come Back to the Five and Dime Jimmy Dean, Jimmy Dean.
 She was the solid one with her feet on the ground, which was interesting to me at the time, because she had such an ethereal quality as an actress.
 I also remember her wonderful sense of humor and her gorgeous hair.

 Critic Frank Rich said of Dennis in Come Back To The Five & Dime, Jimmy Dean, Jimmy Dean:

 “She either runs on her sentences incoherently or scrambles them with false starts, jerky internal word repetitions and teeth-baring snorts.“

 A life member of The Actors Studio and an advocate of method acting, she was a unique and visionary actor blessed with undeniable charisma and a presence that was hers alone.
 Once you had seen her, you could never be able to forget her.
 Her odd take on realism and her characters could drive you crazy, but there was no one else doing what she did.

 Dennis was a private person.
-She a decade-long term relationship with Jazz musician Gerry Mulligan, and a four-year relationship with actor, Eric Roberts.
+She had a decade-long term relationship with Jazz musician Gerry Mulligan, and a four-year relationship with actor, Eric Roberts.
 She never bothered to come clean about her bisexuality.
 Roberts said that she was open about her sexual relationships with other women to him and to her other close friends.
 She wrote Sandy Dennis, A Personal Memoir (1991) where she is not personal at all, writing mostly about the Actors Studio and her animals.

 Her two closest friends were Brenda Vaccaro and Jessica Walter, which speaks volumes.

 Dennis was taken by cancer in 1994, leaving this world at home with her cats.
-She was only 54-years-old.
+She was only 54 years old.

 In 2004, Ian McKellen, wrote of Dennis: